WHO WE ARE

 And Why That

-Turnout in the 2014 election was the lowest in 70 years and Democrats didn’t just lose–we got crushed.
+Turnout in the last midterm election was the lowest in 70 years and Democrats didn’t just lose–we got crushed.
 That’s not a coincidence.
 When voter turnout is low, the composition of the electorate dramatically changes.

-In 2014, turnout was just 36.7% nationally, but far lower among key Democratic constituencies: young people, minorities and low income people1.
+In the last midterm election, turnout was just 36.7% nationally, but it was far lower among key Democratic constituencies: young people, minorities and low-income people1.
 More than 44 million eligible voters of color did not vote and 66 million eligible voters earning less than $50,000 did not vote2.

 There are a lot of reasons for this divide in turnout.
-Many sporadic voters are more mobile and therefore less involved in community and social networks that encourage voting and harder for campaigns to contact3.
+Many sporadic voters are more mobile and therefore less involved in community and social networks that encourage voting.
+This makes it harder for campaigns to contact these individuals and makes them less likely to vote overall3.
 Many of them are disenfranchised by overly restrictive voting laws or unable to go to the polls because they work multiple jobs.

 However, it means that when turnout is high, the electorate is more liberal, and when turnout is low, the electorate is more conservative.
 So without either persuading more of that smaller group of regular voters to vote for Democrats or turning those sporadic voters into regular voters, Democrats aren’t going to be able to hold a majority in Congress any time soon.

 Our focus on turnout stems from our teams belief that getting Democrats to the polls is the most effective way to win elections.
 We’re part of a proud tradition of progressives using data and behavioral science to hone campaign strategy.
 We synthesize existing research and run our own experiments on new tactics to make sure our programs have the largest return on investment possible.

 What Other People Do: TV Ads, Persuasion and Rules of Thumb